baetyl/baetyl/doc/us-en/customize/How-to-import-third-party-libraries-for-python-runtime.md

 Suppose we want to crawl a website and get the response.
 Here, we can import a third-party library [`requests`](https://pypi.org/project/requests).
 How to import it, as shown below:

-- Step 1: change directory to the directory of the Python script, then download `requests` package and its dependency packages(idna、urllib3、chardet、certifi)
+- Step 1: change directory to where the Python scripts are going to write, then download `requests` package and its dependency packages(idna、urllib3、chardet、certifi)

 ```shell
 cd /directory/to/Python/script